 More on miRNA isoforms

-Each row in the isoforms file contains the calculated expression for each individual miRNA isoform observed, per sample.
-A common way to process this data is by taking the max or sum of all counts associated with a specific miRNA.
-If there are multiple isoforms for a given miRNA in each sample, then the expression is summed.
+Each row in the isoforms file contains the calculated expression for an individual miRNA isoform observed, per sample.
+A common way to process this data is by taking the max or sum of all isoform counts associated with a specific miRNA.
+In this project, when there are multiple isoforms for a given miRNA in each sample, then the expression is summed.

 Now, I move all the files out of their folders and into one directory.
 We can use rptashkin’s TCGA_miRNAseq_matrix R script to obtain a complete matrix of summed miRNA isoforms from the individual samples.
-The rows represent miRNAs, and the columns represent samples.
+The rows represent miRNAs (our features), and the columns represent samples.

 I add a row called “label” and manually label it with the corresponding cancer type (i.e., BRCA, ESCA, SKCM).
 Then, I repeat this process with all the cancer types (I had 17).
 Once I have 17 labeled matrices, I merge them in R, and transpose.
 Now, the final matrix has samples from all 17 cancer types, where the columns represent miRNAs, and the rows are samples.
-I randomize, split the label column, and import into Python for machine learning analysis.
+I randomize, split the label column from the real data, and import into Python for machine learning analysis.

 Importing R dataframe to Python